huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 It can be difficult and slow to run diffusion models if you're resource constrained, but it doesn't have to be with a few optimization tricks.
 One of the biggest (and easiest) optimizations you can enable is switching to memory-efficient attention.
 If you're using PyTorch 2.0, [scaled-dot product attention](../optimization/torch2.0#scaled-dot-product-attention) is automatically enabled and you don't need to do anything else.
 For non-PyTorch 2.0 users, you can install and use [xFormers](../optimization/xformers)'s implementation of memory-efficient attention.
 Both options reduce memory usage and accelerate inference.

-You can also offload the model to the GPU to save even more memory:
+You can also offload the model to the CPU to save even more memory:

 ```diff
 + pipeline.enable_xformers_memory_efficient_attention()